-Speaking at a media conference, the director general said the settlement was a "real disappointment" but that it was "too soon" to give details of where the pubcaster will have to make cutbacks.
+Speaking at a media conference hosted by Broadcast magazine, the director-general said the settlement was a “real disappointment,” but said it was “too soon” to give details of where the pubcaster will have to make cutbacks.

 The figures, which were effectively leaked before the Christmas break, are nonetheless bad news for an organization that already has weathered a campaign of job cuts that saw one in five of the pubcaster’s posts axed.